Lisbon’s Squares

 Highlights:

-– Street Performers: Enjoy live music and performances, especially in the evenings.
+Street Performers: Enjoy live music and entertainment.

 Tips: